 #5 Pay-Off Debt with Highest Rates

-While making minimum payments on all of your loans, credit cards, etc each month may sound tempting, that often leads to paying much more in interest over time.
+While making minimum payments on all of your loans, credit cards, etc., each month may sound tempting, which often leads to paying much more in interest over time.
 Several other recommended strategies will help you pay off those outstanding debts faster.

 #6 Consolidate Debt